-- c.
-Employees 50 years of age or older and their covered spouses/domestic partners 50 years of age or older will be allowed up to \$250 reimbursement once per year toward the cost of a routine physical examination.
-These benefits shall not be subject to deductible or co-insurance. - d.
-The newborn routine child care allowance under the basic medical component shall be \$150, not subject to deductible or co-insurance. - e.
-The annual and lifetime maximum for each covered member under the basic medical component shall be unlimited. - f.
-Services for examinations and/or purchase of hearing aids shall be a covered basic medical benefit and shall be reimbursed up to a maximum of \$1,500 per hearing aid, per ear, once every four years, not subject to deductible or coinsurance.
-For children 12 years old and under the same benefits can be available after 24 months, when it is demonstrated that a covered child's hearing has changed significantly and the existing hearing aid(s) can no longer compensate for the child's hearing impairment. - g.
-Office visit charges by participating providers for well child care will be excluded from the office visit copay. - h.
-Charges by participating providers for professional services for allergy immunization or allergy serum will be excluded from the office visit copayment. - i.
-Chronic care services for chemotherapy, radiation therapy, or hemodialysis, will be excluded from the office visit copayment. - j.
-In the event that there is both an office visit charge and an office surgery charge by a participating provider in any single visit, the covered individual will be subject to a single copayment. - k.
-Outpatient radiology services and diagnostic/laboratory services rendered during a single visit by the same participating provider will be subject to a single copayment. - 1.
-Routine pediatric care, including the cost of all oral and injectable substances for routine preventive pediatric immunizations, shall be a covered benefit under the Empire Plan participating provider component and the basic medical component. - m.
-Influenza vaccine is included in the list of pediatric immunizations, subject to appropriate protocols, under the participating provider and basic medical components of the Empire Plan. - n.
-Mastectomy bras prescribed by a physician, including replacements when it is functionally necessary to do so, shall be a covered benefit under the Empire Plan.

-- o.
-The Pre-Tax Contribution Program will continue unless modified or exempted by the Federal Tax Code. - p.
-The Home Care Advocacy Program (HCAP) will continue to provide services in the home for medically necessary private duty nursing, home infusion therapy and durable medical equipment under the participating provider component of the Empire Plan.
+- (c) Employees 50 years of age or older and their covered spouses/domestic partners 50 years of age or older will be eligible for reimbursement of up to 100% of the reasonable and customary charge once per year toward the cost of a routine physical examination.
+These benefits shall not be subject to deductible or co-insurance. - (d) Routine newborn child care services covered under the basic medical component shall not be subject to deductible or co-insurance. - (e) The annual and lifetime maximum for each covered member under the basic medical component shall be unlimited. - (f) Services for examinations and/or purchase of hearing aids shall be a covered basic medical benefit and shall be reimbursed up to a maximum of \$1,500 per hearing aid, per ear, once every four years, not subject to deductible or coinsurance.
+For children 12 years old and under the same benefits can be available after 24 months, when it is demonstrated that a covered child's hearing has changed significantly and the existing hearing aid(s) can no longer compensate for the child's hearing impairment. - (g) Office visit charges by participating providers for well child care will be excluded from the office visit copay. - (h) Charges by participating providers for professional services for allergy immunization or allergy serum will be excluded from the office visit copayment. - (i) Chronic care services for chemotherapy, radiation therapy, or hemodialysis, will be excluded from the office visit copayment. - (j) In the event that there is both an office visit charge and an office surgery charge by a participating provider in any single visit, the covered individual will be subject to a single copayment. - (k) Outpatient radiology services and diagnostic/laboratory services rendered during a single visit by the same participating provider will be subject to a single copayment. - (l) Routine pediatric care, including the cost of all oral and injectable substances for routine preventive pediatric immunizations, shall be a covered benefit under the Empire Plan participating provider component and the basic medical component. - (m) Influenza vaccine is included in the list of pediatric immunizations, subject to appropriate protocols, under the participating provider and basic medical components of the Empire Plan. - (n) Mastectomy bras prescribed by a physician, including replacements when it is functionally necessary to do so, shall be a covered benefit under the Empire Plan. - (o) The Pre-Tax Contribution Program will continue unless modified or exempted by the Federal Tax Code. - (p) The Home Care Advocacy Program (HCAP) will continue to provide services in the home for medically necessary private duty nursing, home infusion therapy and durable medical equipment under the participating provider component of the Empire Plan.